-Join Judy Steiner-Williams for an in-depth discussion in this video Making your writing concise, part of Business Writing Fundamentals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Making your writing concise, part of Business Writing Principles.

 - CEOs often tell their employees that they will read only one page.
 If you have only one page to give your entire message, each word has to count, however, a disclaimer before we begin, one or two extra words will not necessarily turn good writing into awful writing.
 However, people who are wordy tend not to limit wordiness to a word or two here or there.
 That three-page memo that won't get read can be reduced to a one-page memo that will be read.

 The first step in applying the principles of effective business writing is to understand the principle, so what exactly is wordiness?
 Various types of wordiness exist.
 Let's begin with wordy phrases.
 Do you recognize why they are all wordy?
 We don't have good disasters.
 Have you ever been asked to pay for a gift, do we postpone to the past or plan after something is finished?
 Listen to this wordy sentence.

 The reader will know that red is a color, round is a shape, and that July is a month.
 A more concise version is: The first version had 18 words.
 The revised version has nine words.
 Another kind of wordiness is meaningless expressions and words that you may have heard used repeatedly and continue to use them without analyzing their wordiness.
 Due to the fact that can always be replaced with one word, because, hit your mental delete button and get rid of that phrase right now.